me-0xe/vistaverse-server/README.md

 # Server

-Simple work in progress node-express server.
+Simple node-express server for the Innovation cup hackathon.

 ## Dev